AlgoClaw/govee2mqtt/README.md

 #### NOTES:
 - Nearly all modifications made in this fork were AI generated using Gemini 2.5 Pro (preview) with "Ultra" access.
+- Existing functionality for control via Govee API (with key) or AWS remain.
+However, I do not use these functions and modifications to the code may have broken these integrations.
+I have no interest in fixing these integartions if they break.
+- I am not competent in rust (although I am learning).
+If I cannot get Gemini to do the thing I want, I am likely not to proceed further.